Using A MIDI Keyboard

 The MIDI performance-data is typically sent to a synthesizer, and/or a sequence-editor (word-processor for music) on your computer.
 It can also be used with the KeyMusician Keyboard.

-You can also use a synthesizer as a MIDI keyboard, by turning its volume all the way down (or perhaps playing its sound along with the KeyMusician Keyboard).
+You can also use a synthesizer as a MIDI keyboard (if it has a MIDI interface), by turning its volume all the way down (or perhaps playing its sound along with the KeyMusician Keyboard).
 Even an inexpensive synthesizer can be used to play the higher-quality instruments of the KeyMusician Keyboard, as long as it has a MIDI interface.
 Also, the KMK application can play that inexpensive synthesizer, giving it an 84-key keyboard (rather than its internal keyboard having less keys).

 Where the KeyMusician Keyboard gives you 84 keys, and MIDI keyboards give you 25, 49, 61, or (in the most expensive case) 88 keys, it would seem there is little value in adding a MIDI keyboard.
 Yet for advanced users, there are some useful things a MIDI keyboard can do for you, enhancing the application.